You are here

 UBC's Chinese Language Program can offer a safe space for heritage learners to share similar stories and challenges, as well as an opportunity to connect with this heritage.

 That's according to 2019/2020 Killam Teaching Prize winner and director of the program, Dr. Qian Wang.
-A Senior Lecturer with the Department of Asian Studies, Wang's research investigates how to improve non-heritage learners' production of tones, including Tone 3.
+A Language Sciences member and Senior Instructor with the Department of Asian Studies, Wang's research investigates how to improve non-heritage learners' production of tones, including Tone 3.
 She discusses her work, and the importance of learning a heritage language.

 How are heritage and non-heritage courses different?
 Do the students learn differently?